fbpx

 I came to realize I was more excited by the results of a potential screenwriting career – not having a 9-to-5 job, doing creative work, etc. – than the actual work.

-Meanwhile, on the side I got into social media, blogging, and digital marketing (speaking of which, if you need some help with those things let’s talk).
+Meanwhile, on the side I got into social media, content strategy, and digital marketing.

 I found that work much easier because I was excited by the actual work and not just the results that could come from it.

-The majority of time we spend on an idea is spent on the work that idea requires and not on the results it generates.
-That’s worth keeping in mind when we choose which ideas to pursue.
+The majority of time you spend on an idea is spent on the work that idea requires and not on the results it generates.

 Choose ideas you can explain.